JiannKim/Jiannkim/README.md

 ### Hi there 👋

-- Favorites : Movie, Book, MacBook
+- Favorites : Movie, Book, MacBook, Beach
 - Mainly : JavaScript, Vue, CSS, Html

-# I love all most animals :yellow_heart:
+## I love all most animals :bear::yellow_heart:

 <!--
 **JiannKim/Jiannkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.